kit-github/RoboND-Kinematics-Project/writeup_template.md

 [1.0,    0,   0, 1.946],
 [  0,    0,   0,   1.0]]))

-T0_total is with the rotational correction for the grip ('T0_total = ', Matrix([
+T0_total is the total transformation matrix with the rotational correction for the grip:

+('T0_total = ', Matrix([
 [1.0,   0,   0, 2.153],
 [  0, 1.0,   0,     0],